-- Core economic concepts and principles (EC 1101) - Basic tools in statistics (MA 2021) - The legal environment for business (BU 2002) - The evolving international business environment (IB 2006) - Management theories, concepts, principles and practices (MG 2003) - The fundamentals of marketing research, consumer behavior and marketing strategy (MK 2030) - Accounting transactions and non-complex financial statements (AF 2006) - Business functional and cross-functional information systems (CS 2179)
+- The principles, functions, role and impact of Human Resource Management in a high performance business system (MG 2014) - Basic tools in statistics (MA 2021) - The legal environment for business (BU 2003) - Core economic concepts and principles (EC 1000, EC 1101) - Management theories, concepts, principles and practices (MG 2003) - The fundamentals of marketing research, consumer behavior and marketing strategy (MK 2030) - Accounting transactions and non-complex financial statements (AF 2007)

-Additionally, holders of the ordinary BSc in Business Administration (Human Resource Management) will be able to demonstrate detailed knowledge and critical understanding of:
+Additionally, holders of the BSc in Business Administration will be able to demonstrate detailed knowledge and critical understanding of:

-- Statistical techniques, tools and research methods (BU 3233) - · Organizational behavior and management theories, concepts, principles and practices (MG 3034) - Financial and managerial accounting; as well as financial management tools and their applications to practical problems.
-(FN 3005, AF 3116) - Moral theories and ethical issues which have an impact on business decision making (PH 3005) - Processes and principles involved in the creation of entrepreneurial and small business venture (MG 3133) - · Concepts, practices, processes, and principles related to human resource management (MG 3118, MG 3164) - Internal aspects, functions and processes of organizations including their diverse nature, purposes, structures, governance, operations and management.
-(MG 4343) - Concepts, practices, processes, and principles related to organizational behavior and human resource management (MG 4131, MG 4017, MG/IB 4120, MG 4121, MG 4122, MG 4128, MG 4136, MG 4151)
+- Methodological approaches, frameworks and tools in conducting research in a business context (BU 3233) - · Organizational behavior and management theories, concepts, principles and practices (MG 3034) - Financial and managerial accounting; as well as financial management tools and their applications to practical problems.
+(AF 3116, FN 3105) - · Moral theories and ethical issues which have an impact on business decision making (PH 3005) - The internal aspects, functions and processes of Human Resource Management including their diverse nature, purposes, structures, governance, operations and management.
+(MG 3118, MG 3164) - Business functional and cross-functional information systems (CS 3105)